RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 +++

 > [!NOTE]
-> this post is inspired by anins1der
+> this post is inspired by [_anins1der_](https://anins1der.com/blog/restrictions),

 # prologue
 welcome back to the "government loves acting ass" podcast where we discuss about the idiocracy of the turkish government

-so, there's a man.
+anyway; there's a man.
 Recep Tayyip Erdoğan. and this dude wanted to save the kids.

 and then, he did something that would ruin us.